LAWS & ANNOUNCEMENTS

 New Laws

-Apr 14: Third Reading for Bill 21, the Interprovincial Trade Mutual Recognition Act, allowing goods and services from other mutual recognition provinces to be sold in Alberta as long as they meet the regulatory standards of that province.
-Thus, for example, Albertans could buy equipment manufactured in Ontario that complies with Ontario regulations even though Alberta’s regulations governing that particular types of equipment are different.
+Apr 16: Royal Assent for Bill 21, the Interprovincial Trade Mutual Recognition Act, allowing goods and services from other provinces to be sold in Alberta if they meet regulatory standards in their home province.
+Thus, for example, Albertans could buy equipment manufactured in Ontario that meets Ontario regulations even though Alberta’s regulations governing that particular equipment differ.

 Action Point: Find out about the 5 ways the new interprovincial free trade and labour mobility regulations will impact HR operations.